vladimirkl/spock-extensions/README.markdown

 ## @TestDir

 `@TestDir` extension can only be applied to `Specification` instance field.
-It creates empty test directory for each Spock feature (test method).
+It creates empty test directory for each Spock feature (test method) and assigns its value to the field, assuming it is of `File` type.

 It has two attributes